coder-mike/xs-sandbox/readme.md

 Messages are sent between the host and the guest as JSON, so they cannot contain references to functions, etc.

+## Known issues

+- I've had issues under node.js 18 with the WASM crashing, but it seems to be working ok in the browser and in node.js 20 (in Windows).
+- When building without optimization, there's a weird behavior where the `fxRunID` C function (compiled to WASM) seems to cause a spike in memory usage by multiple GB for a few seconds, and if running in Node then the node process takes some time to exit at the end (tens of seconds).

 ## Maintainer notes